danielsarkwa/recipes-app/README.md

     - Template Driven forms
     - Reactive forms
  - Http Request Handling
+ - Saving recipes to database
+ - User authentication
+ - Protecting routes with Guards

 # Ongoing upgrades
- - authentication
- - Protecting routes with Guards
  - Saving data to the firebase(shopping list)
+ - Modulization of features

 # Next upgrades
  - Building dynamic components
- - Modulization of features
  - Deploying the app to a server

 # Other upgrades